WHMIS Labels: Supplier vs Workplace Labels Guide

 You might hear people refer to "WHMIS 2015" or ask what is WHMIS called now.
 The short answer: it is still called WHMIS.
 The system was updated in 2015 to align with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), an international standard used by countries around the world.
 That update is often referred to as "WHMIS 2015" to distinguish it from the original 1988 version.

 The key changes in 2015 included new hazard pictograms (replacing the old circular symbols with diamond-shaped ones), a standardized 16-section SDS format, and updated hazard classification criteria.
-In December 2022, further amendments aligned Canada with GHS Revisions 7 and 8, with suppliers given until December 14, 2025 to comply.
+In December 2022, further amendments aligned Canada with GHS Revisions 7 and 8, adding new hazard classes (including Chemicals Under Pressure) and renaming "Flammable Aerosols" to "Aerosols."
+The supplier transition period ended December 14, 2025, and full compliance is now mandatory.

 So WHMIS is still WHMIS.
 The name has not changed.
 The system under it has evolved to match international standards.
 For the full story on what changed and why, see our WHMIS 2015 explained guide.